 After that, the insurance company will pay 100% for covered medical expenses, up to $50,000.
 If you incur any expenses beyond $50,000, you will be responsible to pay that amount.

-Let's assume that you were in an accident and are hospitalized for 2 days.
+Let's assume that you were in an accident and are hospitalized in an out of network hospital for 2 days.
 The hospital charges $12,000 per day for a total bill of $24,000.
 Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible plus $1,000 (20% of first $5,000) and the insurance company will pay the rest.

 Even if you extend your insurance after the initial 3 months, you don't have to pay the deductible again.